Historia Mundum

 A mid-19th-century oil portrait of Anita Garibaldi, rendered against a deep burgundy-brown ground that accentuates her fair skin and dark hair.
 Her face is turned slightly three-quarters to her right, bearing a serene yet resolute expression: high cheekbones, softly arched eyebrows, and large expressive brown eyes that gaze into the distance.
 Her glossy black hair is parted in the center and gathered neatly behind her head, framing her face.
 She wears delicate gold filigree earrings shaped like hoops and teardrops, and around her neck a slender black cord supports an oval locket with a red–gold medallion.
 Her garment is a pale blue shawl edged with intricate white lace, painted with translucent brushstrokes that suggest the shawl’s gauzy, lightweight texture; beneath, the neckline of a dark dress peeks through.
 The simplicity of the composition focuses attention entirely on Anita’s dignified presence and the interplay of light and shadow on her features.

 A portrait of Anita Garibaldi, by Gaetano Gallino.
-Public domain image.
+Public domain artwork.

 Anita possessed a remarkable character, described by one of Garibaldi’s comrades as “an amalgam of two elemental forces…the strength and courage of a man and the charm and tenderness of a woman”.
 A skilled horsewoman, she reportedly taught Giuseppe about the gaucho culture of the South American plains.
 She was also known for her sarcasm and headstrong nature.
 Their relationship was passionate, though not without conflict, partly due to Garibaldi’s reputation as a womanizer.
 After several military setbacks for the Rio Grande republic, Garibaldi decided to leave its service.
-In 1841, he, Anita, and their first child undertook a long trek on foot from Brazil to Montevideo, Uruguay, driving a herd of cattle.
+In 1841, Garibaldi traveled with Anita and their first child from Brazil to Montevideo in Uruguay.
+They made the long trek on foot while driving a herd of cattle.

 In Montevideo, Garibaldi briefly tried civilian life as a commercial traveler and teacher but found it unsatisfying.
-He married Anita in Montevideo on March 26, 1842.
-They had four children together: Domenico Menotti (born 1840 in Brazil, with a skull deformity resulting from a fall Anita took from her horse while pregnant), Rosita (born 1843 in Montevideo, died 1845), Teresa Teresita (born 1845 in Montevideo), and Ricciotti (born 1847 in Montevideo).
+He married Anita there on March 26, 1842.
+They had four children together.
+Domenico Menotti was born in Brazil in 1840 and had a skull deformity linked to Anita’s fall from a horse during pregnancy.
+Rosita was born in Montevideo in 1843 and died in 1845.
+Teresa Teresita was born in Montevideo in 1845, and Ricciotti was born there in 1847.
 Garibaldi soon returned to military life, taking command of the Uruguayan navy and later the Italian Legion in Montevideo, the first of his famed “Redshirts”.

 Return to Italy: Family Life Amidst Turmoil (1848-1860)

-News of the 1848 revolutions in Europe prompted Garibaldi’s return to Italy, seeking to contribute to the cause of Italian unification.
-Anita accompanied him, along with members of his Italian Legion.
+News of the 1848 revolutions in Europe prompted Garibaldi’s return to Italy, where he sought to contribute to the cause of Italian unification.
+Anita accompanied him along with members of his Italian Legion.
 She continued to be his companion in arms, fighting alongside him during the First Italian War of Independence and notably during the defense of the short-lived Roman Republic in 1849 against French forces seeking to restore papal rule.

 The fall of Rome in June 1849 led to a perilous retreat for Garibaldi and his followers.
 Anita, pregnant with their fifth child and suffering from malaria, insisted on accompanying him.
 Her condition worsened rapidly, and she died in Garibaldi’s arms on August 4, 1849, near Comacchio.
 Her body had to be buried hastily and was later disturbed.
 Anita’s death was a profound loss for Garibaldi; she remained a powerful presence in his memory for the rest of his life.
-He famously wore her striped scarf during his campaigns, and years later, while traveling in Peru, he sought out Manuela Sáenz, the exiled companion of Simón Bolívar, perhaps reflecting on his own loss of a revolutionary partner.
+He famously wore her striped scarf during his campaigns.
+Years later in Peru, he sought out Manuela Sáenz, the exiled companion of Simón Bolívar, perhaps reflecting on his own loss of a revolutionary partner.
 The depth of his bond with Anita, forged in shared danger and commitment to a cause, set a unique standard for partnership in his life.

 A panoramic oil-painted interior scene depicting the tragic deathbed of Anita Garibaldi.
 At center, Anita lies propped on a simple wooden bed draped with a muted brown blanket; her once-vibrant cheeks have gone pale and her eyes are closed as if in final repose.
 To her right, Giuseppe Garibaldi stands in a dark red cloak over a brown tunic, one hand gently resting on Anita’s shoulder and the other offering comfort—his face etched with grief.
 To the left, a bespectacled physician in a green coat and red-lined cloak ponders deeply, hand to chin, while a woman in a green bodice and patterned kerchief kneels on a small wooden stool holding a tray bearing a glass of red wine.
 A red-draped table beside them holds a flask of medicine and an open book.
 Behind the group, the walls are painted in subdued olive tones, pierced by a small crucifix and a framed landscape; a worn wooden door at right admits a lone rifle-bearing soldier in a tan uniform, ultimately emphasizing the looming specter of war even in this chamber of mourning.
 The brushwork is expressive yet careful, with soft-edged shadows pooling on the earthen floor, conveying the somber gravity of the moment.

 “The Death of Anita Garibaldi”, a painting by J.J.
 Story.
-Public domain image.
+The painting is in the public domain.

-Facing renewed exile after Anita’s death, Garibaldi traveled again, spending time quietly on Staten Island, New York, around 1850-1854.
+Facing renewed exile after Anita’s death, Garibaldi traveled again and spent a quiet period on Staten Island in New York around 1850-1854.
 He lived as a guest of the Italian inventor Antonio Meucci, and the two men worked for a time making candles.
 He also briefly returned to seafaring.
-Allowed back into Italy in 1854, he used funds raised to purchase half of the small island of Caprera, off the coast of Sardinia, in 1855, establishing the place that would become his final home.
+Allowed back into Italy in 1854, he used funds raised to purchase half of the small island of Caprera.
+The island lay off the coast of Sardinia and became his final home.

-In January 1860, Garibaldi entered into another marriage, wedding Giuseppina, the young daughter of Marchese Raimondi.
-However, the union lasted only hours.
+Garibaldi’s January 1860 marriage to Giuseppina Raimondi lasted only hours.
 Upon discovering immediately after the ceremony that she was five months pregnant, almost certainly by one of his own officers, Garibaldi abandoned her.
-This disastrous episode, contrasting sharply with the deep bond he shared with Anita, ended in a lengthy process to obtain an annulment, which was finally granted twenty years later.
+This disastrous episode contrasted sharply with the deep bond he shared with Anita.
+It ended in a lengthy annulment process, which was finally completed twenty years later.

 Later Life on Caprera (1860-1882)

-Following his famous 1860 campaign that liberated Sicily and Naples, Garibaldi famously met King Victor Emmanuel II near Teano and handed over his conquests for the sake of Italian unity.
-True to his character, he refused titles, land, or monetary rewards, choosing instead to retire to his island home of Caprera.
-He arrived back on the island reportedly carrying only simple provisions: a sack of seeds, three horses, and a bale of stockfish.
+Following his famous 1860 campaign that liberated Sicily and Naples, Garibaldi met King Victor Emmanuel II near Teano and handed over his conquests for the sake of Italian unity.
+True to his character, he refused titles and monetary rewards, choosing instead to retire to his island home of Caprera.
+He arrived back on the island reportedly carrying only simple provisions: a sack of seeds, three horses and a bale of stockfish.

 Life on Caprera reflected Garibaldi’s simpler side, contrasting with his international fame as a flamboyant hero.
-He devoted himself to agriculture, cultivating fields and orchards, planting trees, and raising animals, including chickens, sheep, horses (like his white mare, Marsala), and donkeys humorously named after his political enemies.
-He expanded his simple house, built with communicating rooms around a central hallway, creating a small, self-sufficient community with an oven, windmill, and stables.
+He devoted himself to agriculture by cultivating fields and orchards.
+He planted trees and raised chickens, sheep and horses, including his white mare Marsala.
+Even the animals carried political meaning: the donkeys humorously named after his enemies turned ordinary farm work into a private commentary on public conflict.
+He expanded his simple house, whose communicating rooms stood around a central hallway, and the property became a small self-sufficient community with an oven, windmill and stables.
 His daughter Clelia later described this period of homesteading in her memoir, “Mio padre” (My Father).
-Despite his retreat, admirers continued to send gifts and make pilgrimages to the island.
+Despite his retreat, admirers continued to send gifts and make pilgrimages to the island, so Caprera remained both a home and a shrine.
+The island was therefore not an escape from Garibaldi’s public identity but a controlled setting in which he could define it on his own terms.
+The daily routines of farming, hospitality and family care gave that identity a practical form visitors could recognize.
+They made self-reliance visible rather than merely declared.
 This return to an unadorned, agrarian life seems to represent more than just retirement.
 It was an embodiment of his fundamental values of simplicity and self-reliance, perhaps fueled by a growing disillusionment with the political realities of the newly unified Italy.

 A broad, sunlit landscape scene set on the rocky shores of Caprera, showing Giuseppe Garibaldi seated on a large limestone boulder in the foreground.
 He is dressed in his characteristic red shirt—its heavy cotton fabric catching the warm, late-afternoon light—and dark trousers tucked into simple black boots.
 Over his left shoulder hangs a white cloak or shawl, its folds softly draping down the rock beside him.
 Garibaldi is leaning forward slightly, one hand resting on his knee while the other holds what appears to be a small metal flask or telescope, its polished surface reflecting a glint of sunlight.
 His greying beard and receding hairline are illuminated by the gentle glow of dusk, and his head is bowed in contemplative repose.
 Behind him, two indistinct figures in red and dark clothing stand partially hidden among low scrub and shadowed crevices, their faces turned towards one another as if in quiet conversation.
 The midground is dominated by undulating rocky mounds and sparse Mediterranean vegetation—tufts of green shrubs and a single pink-flowering plant by Garibaldi’s boot—while the background reveals distant cliffs and a pale, cloud-speckled sky above a whitewashed farmhouse perched on a hillside.
 The overall palette ranges from warm ochres and russets in the rocks to cool purples and blues in the distant terrain, with crisp brushstrokes that capture both the rugged texture of the island and the solemn, reflective mood of the hero in exile.

 “Garibaldi at Caprera”, a painting by Vincenzo Cabianca.
-Public domain image.
+This work is in the public domain.

-In 1865, Garibaldi hired Francesca Armosino, a woman from Piedmont, to help care for his daughter Teresita, who was ill.
+In 1865, Garibaldi hired Francesca Armosino of Piedmont to help care for his ill daughter Teresita.
 Francesca became his long-term companion on Caprera.
-They had three children together: Clélia (born 1867), Rosa (born 1869, died 1871), and Manlio (born 1873).
+They had three children together: Clélia was born in 1867, Rosa in 1869 and Manlio in 1873.
+Rosa died in 1871.
 After finally obtaining the decree of nullity for his marriage to Giuseppina Raimondi, Garibaldi married Francesca in 1880, legitimizing their children.
-This later, stable relationship, rooted in domestic life and mutual support during his declining years, provided a different kind of companionship compared to the revolutionary partnership he had shared with Anita.
+This later stable relationship, rooted in domestic life and mutual support during his declining years, provided a different kind of companionship compared to the revolutionary partnership he had shared with Anita.

 Garibaldi spent his final years largely on Caprera, though he remained interested in political affairs and was elected to the Italian parliament.
 He suffered increasingly from rheumatism and the effects of old wounds, eventually becoming crippled.
 Despite receiving a state annuity from 1876, he reportedly lived in relative poverty.
 His last room was arranged so his bed faced the window, allowing him a view of the outside world.
 Giuseppe Garibaldi died in his home on Caprera on June 2, 1882, a month shy of his 75th birthday.